South Scappoose Creek Restoration

 Streamside restoration activities along the South Scappoose Creek through the City of Scappoose, have been approved.
 The creek has historically provided habitat for Coho salmon and Steelhead, but over time, changing conditions of the creek have had a negative impact on the health of the stream.
 This restoration project will restore and improve this critical fish and wildlife habitat, while addressing erosion and flooding concerns.

 Over time, conditions of the South Scappoose Creek have changed due to a number of natural factors.
 Some of these factors include erosion, stream channels being confined or cut off from the creek, changes to the stream bed itself, and an increase of invasive plant species along the creek.
 As a result, stream water temperatures have increased, banks have become less stable, and it is difficult to access the creek.
-All of these changes have had a negative impact on the health of the stream.
+All of these changes have had a negative impact on the health of the stream and riparian habitat.

-The South Scappoose Creek Restoration project will be beneficial in several ways.
+The South Scappoose Creek Stream Restoration project will be beneficial in several ways.
 It will enhance fish habitat by improving conditions and creating a healthy environment to sustain fish and wildlife diversity, including significant Coho salmon and Steelhead numbers.
 In addition, it will make the creek more accessible to the public, as well as create a larger floodway that will help reduce impacts to adjoining properties during flood events.

 Two previous studies of South Scappoose Creek, done in 2009 and 2013, developed restoration designs to address stream conditions.
 Proposed actions include bank laybacks to minimize active bank erosion and provide channel capacity during high flows, floodplain benches to increase floodplain interaction during seasonal flood flows, and side channel reconnections to access historic off-channel areas.